SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Experiments

-We evaluate our approach on three multi-hop QA benchmarks: 2WikiMultihopQA~\citep{ho2020constructing}, HotpotQA~\citep{yang2018hotpotqa}, and MuSiQue~\citep{trivedi2022musique}.
-To ensure rigorous evaluation, we apply our KG-grounded verification pipeline to the validation splits, extracting a sound pool from which we randomly sample 1,000 instances per benchmark (3,000 in total).
-Each question is evaluated in a constrained distractor setting provided with exactly 10 passages (including gold evidence).
-More details of data processing are provided in Appendix~\ref{sec:appendix_evaluation_datasets}.
+\paragraph{Datasets.} We evaluate \ours{} on three multi-hop QA benchmarks: 2WikiMultihopQA~\citep{ho2020constructing}, HotpotQA~\citep{yang2018hotpotqa}, and MuSiQue~\citep{trivedi2022musique}.
+We apply the KG-grounded verification pipeline in Section~\ref{sec:method_train_time} to the validation splits and construct a verified evaluation pool.
+From this pool, we sample 1,000 instances per benchmark, yielding 3,000 evaluation examples in total.
+Each question is evaluated with 10 passages, including the gold evidence passages and distractors.
+Additional data processing details are provided in Appendix~\ref{sec:appendix_evaluation_datasets}.

-\paragraph{Evaluation Metric.} Standard string-matching metrics, such as Exact Match (EM) and F1 scores, often underestimate model performance by failing to recognize semantic equivalence in surface-form variations or descriptive phrases.
-To ensure a more faithful assessment of the final output, we adopt an LLM-as-a-judge approach~\cite{li2025generation} using gpt-oss-120b to evaluate the semantic equivalence of the generated answers against the ground truth.
+\paragraph{Evaluation Metrics.} We report Exact Match (EM), token-level F1, and answer accuracy.
+EM and F1 measure surface-level overlap with the ground-truth answer, but they may underestimate performance when a generated answer is semantically correct with different wording.
+We therefore use an LLM-as-judge evaluator~\citep{li2025generation}, implemented with gpt-oss-120b, to assess answer-level semantic equivalence.

-\paragraph{Models.} We evaluate our framework using a comprehensive range of models spanning multiple families and sizes.
-Specifically, we utilize Qwen3-4B, Qwen3-8B~\citep{yang2025qwen3}, Qwen2.5-14B~\cite{qwen2025qwen25technicalreport}, Llama-3.1-8B~\citep{grattafiori2024llama}, and Gemma-3-12B~\citep{gemmateam2025gemma3technicalreport} as our reasoning generators.\footnote{We use the instruct-tuned version when available.} Our specialized inference-time feedback model is trained on the non-thinking version of Qwen3-8B, chosen specifically to prioritize training efficiency and architectural simplicity.
-For constructing the KG-grounded training data, we employ gpt-oss-120b~\cite{agarwal2025gpt}.
-This teacher model is responsible for generating ideal, strictly grounded reasoning paths, injecting taxonomy-based errors, and producing high-quality corrective feedback for the model-specific failures identified during our refinement process.
+\paragraph{Models.} We evaluate \ours{} across multiple generator families and sizes: Qwen3-4B, Qwen3-8B~\citep{yang2025qwen3}, Qwen2.5-14B~\citep{qwen2025qwen25technicalreport}, Llama-3.1-8B~\citep{grattafiori2024llama}, and Gemma-3-12B~\citep{gemmateam2025gemma3technicalreport}.\footnote{We use the instruction-tuned version when available.} These models are used for the main evaluation on the full verified benchmark set.
+To further test whether \ours{} remains useful with stronger reasoning models, we additionally conduct a subset evaluation with Gemini 3.1 Flash Lite~\cite{googledeepmind2026gemini31flashlite} and GPT 5.4 mini~\cite{openai2026gpt54mini}, reported separately in Section~\ref{sec:analysis}.
+The stepwise verifier is trained on the non-thinking version of Qwen3-8B to prioritize training efficiency and architectural simplicity.
+For constructing verified training data, we use gpt-oss-120b~\citep{agarwal2025gpt} as the teacher model.